How To Install MariaDB on CentOS 8 / RHEL 8

 Install MariaDB from Official MariaDB Mirror

-MariaDB foundation offers MariaDB packages for RHEL 8.
+MariaDB foundation offers MariaDB packages for CentOS 8 / RHEL 8.
 Packages provided by MariaDB is always fresh and supported by the MariaDB community.
-Add one of the repository mirrors to the system that MariaDB offers for RHEL 8.

 Install MariaDB server using the following command.

 ### CentOS 8 ### yum install -y boost-program-options yum --disablerepo=AppStream install -y MariaDB-server MariaDB-client ### RHEL 8 ### yum --disablerepo=rhel-8-for-x86_64-appstream-rpms install -y MariaDB-server MariaDB-client

 In case you want to start/stop the MariaDB service, you can use the following commands.

 Use mysql_secure_installation command to do the initial setup of the MariaDB server.
 This command is recommended to run in production servers.
 It removes anonymous user, test database, and disallows remote root login.